xMAnton/ADPassword/README.md

 ADPassword
 ======================

+A Zimbra server extension to change Active Directory passwords from the Zimbra web client.

 The original project by Antonio Messina (a.messina@iknowconsulting.it) https://github.com/xMAnton/ADPassword currently tested on Zimbra 8.6 and Windows 2012 R2 Active Directory.

 ## Installation